Notable People

 Why Max Rosenstock belongs here

-Max Rosenstock belongs here not because every detail of his legend can be proven.
-He belongs here because the legend itself tells us something real about Jewish immigrant culture, American entertainment, and the kinds of people history forgets when it starts preferring cleaner categories.
+Max Rosenstock belongs here even though every detail of his legend cannot be proven.
+The legend itself tells us something concrete about Jewish immigrant culture, American entertainment, and the kinds of people history forgets when it starts preferring cleaner categories.

 That is enough to keep him.